jeremy-roblox/bloxlink-http/README.md

 **WARNING: the code here is a WORK-IN-PROGRESS and is NOT done.**

 This repository will contain the code for the upcoming HTTP interactions which will replace how Bloxlink handles commands in the future.
-This is accomplished by running a web server that handles all interaction commands instead of the gateway, which is what the current version of Bloxlink does.
+This is accomplished by running a web server that handles all interaction commands instead of a websocket which is what the current version of Bloxlink does.

 ## Instructions
 Running this is relatively simple, but is different depending on whether you're running it on your own computer (local) or in a production environment.